Recommendations for the Movement Toward Renewable Energy

 2) Renewables to Power an EV: A high percentage of USA households are situated to exploit solar panels to power an electric vehicle.
-Others may soon utilize renewable energy from new projects.
+Others may soon be able to utilize renewable energy from new power sources coming online.
 As an example, in Northern California (North Bay San Francisco), a typical suburban home with a 4kW solar array will often use only 30% or less of the installed solar capacity to power the primary family vehicle when that vehicle is an EV (like a Nissan Leaf).
 Such EVs, used for local transport and commutes, can easily comprise 60 percent or more of a household’s total transportation needs.
 The second car should ideally be a plug in hybrid, but a low mileage vehicle might also be kept for special purposes (pulling the boat, going skiing etc).
 This combination results in very steep reductions in household gasoline consumption and a major reduction in your carbon footprint.